sleepntsheep/sheeplib/README.md

 - xmalloc.h
     : just normal x-wrapper function,
-    which might bec considered harmful by many
+    which might be considered harmful by many

 - str.h
     : C-string is disaster, trying to fix that